Support Us Button Widget

 Today

-Though Bushnell left the company during their first bankruptcy in 1984, the “family friendly” visage of Charles continues to this day in the windows of the Tully Road location.
+Though Bushnell left the company during its first bankruptcy in 1984, the “family-friendly” visage of Charles continues to this day in the windows of the Tully Road (aka Fontaine Road) location.

 And though the building has changed many hands (and colors) over the years, the iconic triple-decker windows still remain a fixture in South San Jose.